Is There a Dimmer Outlook Ahead for Exela Technologies Inc. (XELA)?

 B. Riley Securities, on the other hand, stated in their research note that they expect to see XELA reach a price target of $4.
 The rating they have provided for XELA stocks is “Buy” according to the report published on August 31st, 2021.

-During the last 5 trading sessions, XELA fell by -12.45%, which changed the moving average for the period of 200-days by -94.50% in comparison to the 20-day moving average, which settled at $0.1957.
-In addition, Exela Technologies Inc. saw -83.88% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, XELA rose by +7.86%, which changed the moving average for the period of 200-days by -93.35% in comparison to the 20-day moving average, which settled at $0.1783.
+In addition, Exela Technologies Inc. saw -82.48% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading